anycable/websocket-shootout/README.md

 ...
 ```

-## Results

-Results are in the results directory.

 ## About

 [![Hashrocket logo](https://hashrocket.com/hashrocket_logo.svg)](https://hashrocket.com)

-websocket-shootout is supported by the team at [Hashrocket, a multidisciplinary design and development consultancy](https://hashrocket.com).
-If you'd like to [work with us](https://hashrocket.com/contact-us/hire-us) or [join our team](https://hashrocket.com/contact-us/jobs), don't hesitate to get in touch.
+websocket-shootout was originally created by the team at [Hashrocket, a multidisciplinary design and development consultancy](https://hashrocket.com).
+If you'd like to [work with Hashrocket](https://hashrocket.com/contact-us/hire-us) or [join their team](https://hashrocket.com/contact-us/jobs), don't hesitate to get in touch.

+This fork is supported by [Evil Martians](https://evilmartians.com).